wavebeem/wavebeem.com/src/blog/2024/making-a-theme-selector.md

 ---
-title: |
-  Making a theme selector
+title: "Making a theme selector"
-description: |
+description:
-  How to make a theme selector for your website, and why you might want to have more than one theme.
+  "How to make a theme selector for your website, and why you might want to have more than one theme."
 tags:
   - "programming"
   - "javascript"